kaelynn-rose/Earthquake_Detection/README.md

 **P-Wave Prediction**

 ```
-Baseline model: The baseline mse for earthquake magnitude is 0.9501049752369152
+Baseline model: The baseline mse for p-wave arrival time is 30585.887678084586

-Best model: The mse of the CNN regression for earthquake magnitude is 0.15895192325115204
+Best model: The mse of the CNN regression for p-wave arrival time is 1216.204345703125

 ```